 Whether you do this or not, I guarantee that your competitors are.
 It is better to disrupt yourself than be disrupted.

 At 383, this is a process we can help you to facilitate.
 We work with organisations to challenge the norm.
-You can hear stories relating to this from Labrador, Booking.com and Sainsbury’s at Canvas Conference on 4th October in Birmingham.
+If you have a challenge that needs tackling, we’d love to hear from you.